ARM-software/arm-trusted-firmware/docs/firmware-update.md

 a `void *`.
 The SMC does not return.

+### FWU_SMC_IMAGE_RESET

+    Arguments:
+        uint32_t     function ID : 0x16
+        unsigned int image_id

+    Return:
+        int : 0 (Success)
+            : -EPERM

+    Pre-conditions:
+        if (secure world caller) return -EPERM
+        if (image in EXECUTED) return -EPERM

+This SMC sets the state of an image to RESET and zeroes the memory used by it.

+This is only allowed if the image is not being executed.

 - - - - - - - - - - - - - - - - - - - - - - - - - -

-_Copyright (c) 2015-2016, ARM Limited and Contributors.
+_Copyright (c) 2015-2017, ARM Limited and Contributors.
 All rights reserved._

 [Porting Guide]:        ./porting-guide.md